-Sir Pierre-Amand Landry House, 3497 Cape Road in Dorchester, was designated a Local Historic Place for its association with Sir Pierre-Amand Landry, for its association with English and French cultural harmony, for its association with the Acadian Renaissance, for its architecture and for its association with the New Brunswick Legislative Assembly.
+The Sir Pierre-Amand Landry House, located at 3497 Cape Road in Dorchester, has been designated a Local Historic Place due to its connections to Sir Pierre-Amand Landry, its representation of English and French cultural unity, its ties to the Acadian Renaissance, its architectural significance, and its link to the New Brunswick Legislative Assembly.

-The remarkable career of Sir Pierre-Amand Landry is the very symbol of the Acadian Renaissance of the late 19th century, illustrating both the awakening of national consciousness among the Acadians and the beginning of their consequent integration and participation in provincial government and administration.
-He was president of a group of Acadian leaders that organized the first three Acadian National Congresses and that successfully lobbied for the nomination of the first Acadian senator, Pascal Poirier in 1885, and the first Acadian Roman Catholic bishop, Reverend Alfred E. LeBlanc in 1912.
+Sir Pierre-Amand Landry’s extraordinary career epitomizes the Acadian Renaissance of the late 19th century, reflecting both the Acadian national awakening and their growing involvement in provincial government and administration.
+He led a group of Acadian leaders that organized the first three Acadian National Congresses and successfully advocated for the appointment of the first Acadian senator, Pascal Poirier, in 1885, and the first Acadian Roman Catholic bishop, Reverend Alfred E. LeBlanc, in 1912.